 1) To be able to explain the foundational group communication theories

-2) To be able to observe, analyze, and evaluate small group communication
+2) To be able to observe, analyze, and evaluate small group communication using a theoretical lens

 Percent of grade